 What is with the Boogie Brothers Stuff I am finding on the net as it relates to you.
 In addition I see it in the testimonials too?

 In June of 2008 I decided to re-create/brand my company for 2 reasons.
 1, my brother is now full time in the corporate sales world and doesn’t DJ any more.
 So I really can’t be Boogie Brothers without him in the picture and I refuse to suggest he’s still with me when he’s not.
 Secondly, I felt that the image of Boogie Brothers wasn’t consistent with the market I was shooting for.
 I do weddings for discriminating couples that understand the value I bring to the table.
 Boogie Brothers just felt wrong.
 The quality hasn’t changed but I am re-branding myself and sharing some strong opinion to gain a “difference factor” on the competition.
 Hopefully you are picking up on that as you peruse the web site.

 Years of experience, more referrals/testimonials than any other DJ company on the web, a best of nationwide by WeddingWire the last 10+ years in a row, a top 5 DJ company voted by brides during a survey by “THE KNOT” and our promise to not play the hokey pokey or chicken dance unless you request it.
 Oh – and a 12 point guarantee no other DJ in Michigan is willing to offer.

 Do you have our wedding song?

 Yes though you may stump me from time to time I have too much music to list.
 I also carry and use my iphone with 4g and Spotify Pro to access music on the fly if necessary.
-The conversation we have the Sunday or Monday prior to the reception assures you that I’ll have the real important “main” songs and anything else you desire.
-It is all part of my 12 point Michigan Wedding DJ guarantee.
+The conversation we have the Sunday or Monday prior to the reception ensures you I’ll have the real important “main” songs and anything else you desire.
+It is all part of my 12 point Michigan Wedding DJ Pledge.